metiago/metiago.github.io/_posts/2020-01-08-vertx-elasticsearch.md

 This page contains an example of a "custom logging aggreagator" built with [Eclipse VertX](https://vertx.io/) [Elasticsearch](https://www.elastic.co/).

-The idea is to expose a Restful endpoint that receive generic json payloads indexing them in Elasticsearch.

 #### 1. Running Elasticsearch

 ```bash